 Aside from the introduction and appendices, the text is divided into 3 parts.
 First there's 'basics', which explains the absolute essentials for getting anything done.
 This includes setting up the development environment, basic use of graphics and buttons.
-It will also contain text on what it means to do low level programming and efficiency, items that you'd better learn sooner rather than later.
+It also contains text on what it means to do low level programming and programming efficiently; items that in my view you'd better learn sooner rather than later.
 The second part covers most of the other items of the GBA like special graphic effects, timers and interrupts.
 The final section covers more advanced items that uses elements from all chapters.
 This includes writing text (yes, that's an advanced topic on the GBA), mode 7 graphics and a chapter on ARM assembly.

-Individual html: tonc_text.zip (663 kb) Compiled html (CHM): tonc.chm (616 kb).
+Individual html: tonc-text.zip (663 kb) Compiled html (CHM, v1.4 version): tonc.chm (1.2 MB).
 PDF: tonc.pdf (3.1 MB)